skaladelfos-lang/pitlane-race-engineer/README.md

 - **Penalty type** (Stop-Go vs Drive-Through) — only whether a penalty is active, not which kind.
 Check the in-game HUD for the specific type.
 - Tyre temps, damage, and driver aids require the driving PC to actually be controlling the car — a pure spectator's data won't show these fields for the car they're watching.
+- Weather forecast and estimated pit stop time are newly added and still being validated against real race data — if either looks off, please report it.

 ---